UWAMEGFisheries/GlobalArchive/README.md

 # EXAMPLE 7: get all campaigns that chosen user account can access
 q=""
 ```
+NB: this is not an exhaustive list, there are many more searches that you can do

-###### Configuring `DATA_DIR` and `MATCH_FILES`
+##### Configuring `DATA_DIR` and `MATCH_FILES`
 The variables `DATA_DIR` and `MATCH_FILES` sets where and what to download.
-This is currently set to:
 ```R
 DATA_DIR <- "my_data"
 ```
-This is set up as a relative path and will be created in the working directory.
-This can be an absolute / relative path of where you want the query files to go.
+This is a relative path in the working directory, but can be an absolute / relative path of where you want the query files to go.

-`MATCH_FILES` is passed to the `ga.download.campaign_files()`
-function.
-That will filter the set of campaign files to download only the
-matching ones.
-This is useful if you do not want to download all the .emobs
-and/or .zip files.
-Some examples:

 ```R
 # Example 1: only download `.csv` and `.txt` files